U.S. News Rankings

 |SAT/ACT scores must be received by||July 1|

-The student-faculty ratio at University of North Dakota is 21:1, and the school has 39.5 percent of its classes with fewer than 20 students.
-The most popular majors at University of North Dakota include: Airline/Commercial/Professional Pilot and Flight Crew; Registered Nursing/Registered Nurse; Air Traffic Controller; Psychology, General; and General Studies.
-The average freshman retention rate, an indicator of student satisfaction, is 77.8 percent.
+The student-faculty ratio at University of North Dakota is 20:1, and the school has 39.1 percent of its classes with fewer than 20 students.
+The most popular majors at University of North Dakota include: Registered Nursing/Registered Nurse; Psychology, General; Airline/Commercial/Professional Pilot and Flight Crew; Accounting; and Biology/Biological Sciences, General.
+The average freshman retention rate, an indicator of student satisfaction, is 76.8 percent.

-University of North Dakota has a total undergraduate enrollment of 11,522, with a gender distribution of 54.5 percent male students and 45.5 percent female students.
-At this school, 32.0 percent of the students live in college-owned, -operated, or -affiliated housing and 68.0 percent of students live off campus.
-University of North Dakota is part of the NCAA II athletic conference.
+University of North Dakota has a total undergraduate enrollment of 11,953, with a gender distribution of 55.8 percent male students and 44.2 percent female students.
+At this school, 31 percent of the students live in college-owned, -operated, or -affiliated housing and 69 percent of students live off campus.
+University of North Dakota is part of the NCAA I athletic conference.